Ms Bremer, HR Manager

 Ms Ripke, Production Management Assistant in Vechta

-Ms Ripke, how did you end up at Valensina?
+Ms Ripke, how did you end up at the Valensina Group?

 “You could say I got here by car: I started my career as a trainee at a car dealership.
 I stayed there until I wanted a career change.”